lucasljm2001/ensolvers-todo-list/README.md

 ### Script bash
 To run the app this way just run script.sh file
 ### Manually
-To run the app manually, first go to the backend folder, then run php artisan serve.
+To run the app manually, first go to the todolist folder, then run mnvw.cmd spring-boot:run.
 Secondly, run the script todo-list.sql, that is in database-schema and finally go to
 the frontend folder, and run ng serve --o, this will automatically
 open the app in your browser.